-- 1. Being afraid of your partner; - 2.
-Constantly watching what you say to avoid a "blow up;" - 3.
-Feelings of low self-worth and helplessness about your relationship; - Feeling isolated from family or friends because of your relationship: - 5.
-Hiding bruises or other injuries from family or friends;

-- 6. Being prevented from working, studying, going home, and/or using technology (including your cell phone); - Being monitored by your partner at home, work or school: - Being forced to do things you don't want to do.
+- Being afraid of your partner; 1. - Constantly watching what you say to avoid a "blow up;" - Feelings of low self-worth and helplessness about your relationship; - Feeling isolated from family or friends because of your relationship; - Hiding bruises or other injuries from family or friends; - Being prevented from working, studying, going home, and/or using technology (including your cell phone); - Being monitored by your partner at home, work or school; - Being forced to do things you don't want to do.Being forced to do things you don't want to do.